 You may apply to as many US law schools as you choose through your LSAC.org account.

-- Use the same form of your name on all documents and communications with us.
+- Include your LSAC account number (L#) and use the same form of your name on all documents and communications with us.

-- Carefully review all documents we send to you.
+- Carefully review all documents and test-related emails we send to you.

 - Keep complete copies of all law school application records throughout the admission cycle and law school, as some state bar associations inquire about the law school admission records of those seeking admission to the bar.